 For enthusiast photographers who’d like a small, lightweight camera that handles well and offers excellent image quality, the Fujifilm X-S20 is extremely appealing.
 Styled to look and work very much like a shrunken DSLR, it offers most of the features of the firm’s flagship the Fujifilm X-T5 in a considerably smaller body.

-Based around Fujifilm’s unique 26MP X-Trans CMOS sensor, the X-S20 delivers the firm’s signature attractive JPEG colour rendition.
+Based on Fujifilm’s unique 26MP X-Trans CMOS sensor, the X-S20 delivers the firm’s signature attractive JPEG colour rendition.
 It even has a dedicated dial to select between the various Film Simulation modes, which provide an interesting range of different looks.
 Other highlights include 5-axis in-body stabilisation that works with every lens, and a fully articulated screen for shooting at unusual angles.

 When it comes to video, 6.2K video recording is available at up to 30 frames per second.
 The new Vlog mode is designed for recording yourself, as well as giving quick on-screen access to product priority focus, as well as a background defocus mode, face/eye detection, self-timer, IS mode, and high-speed mode.